oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 b.endTryCatch();
 ```

-The other two handlers are `TryFinally` and `TryCatchOtherwise`.

-`TryFinally` executes a `try` operation (its first child), and ensures a `finally` operation is always executed, even if a Truffle exception is thrown.
+The second handler operation, `TryFinally`, executes a `try` operation (its first child), and ensures a `finally` operation is always executed, even if a Truffle exception is thrown or the `try` returns/branches out.
 If an exception was thrown, it rethrows the exception afterward.

 The bytecode for `finally` is emitted multiple times (once for each exit point of `try`, including at early returns), so it is specified using a `Runnable` parser that can be repeatedly invoked.
 This parser must be idempotent.

 For example, the following try-finally block:
 ```python